The latest news on how Coronavirus is affecting residents and services across the county

 There is a lot of misinformation circulating, particularly online, so keep yourself and others safe by only getting your information from a trusted source.

-For the latest updates on coronavirus visit gov.uk
+For the latest updates visit the coronavirus section of gov.uk.

 Cabinet meeting cancelled